MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 We've addressed most of the reasons why this happens but it still CAN happen, although infrequently.
 It's best to be safe and move the mailbox back to on-premises.

 > [!NOTE]
-> If you are an Organization Management or Recipient Management, you will have to use Exchange Online Powershell to change a user mailbox to a shared mailbox on-premises.
+> If you are a part of Organization Management or Recipient Management, you can use the  Exchange Management shell to change a user mailbox to a shared mailbox on-premises.
 For example, `Set-Mailbox -Identity mailbox1@contoso.onmicrosoft.com -Type Shared`.

 > [!TIP]
 > See the workaround in this support solution for instances when [shared mailboxes are unexpectedly converted to user mailboxes](https://support.microsoft.com/en-us/help/2710029/shared-mailboxes-are-unexpectedly-converted-to-user-mailboxes-after-di).